 Regarding the project, Bowling Green Mayor Todd Alcott stated that the "scale of this project is like nothing our community has ever seen before." - In late 2024, Shelbyville Battery Manufacturing announced a \$712 million investment to establish a battery cell, module, and packaging manufacturing facility in Shelbyville.
-When full-scale production begins in 2026, the investment will create 1,572 jobs.
-The plant will qualify for the Advanced Manufacturing Production Tax Credit (45X).
-The company's utility-scale energy storage products also benefit from the Clean Electricity Tax Credits (45Y, 48E), which help create a domestic market for the batteries. - o The project would be the largest employer in Shelby County, according to Shelbyville Mayor Troy Ethington.
+When full-scale production begins in 2026, the investment will create 1,572 jobs. - o The project would be the largest employer in Shelby County, according to Shelbyville Mayor Troy Ethington.
 Because of the magnitude of the investment, some of the suppliers and partners are moving to Kentucky to be closer to the facility, bringing additional new investment and jobs. - o The jobs created by the project will pay hourly wages of about \$25 per hour, with benefits.
 Following the announcement, Shelby County Judge Executive Dan Ison said "It's going to help our restaurants.
 It's going to help our economy.
 It's going to help our people...
 Our kids will want to stay in Shelby County for good paying jobs." - In 2024, Toyota announced \$2.2 billion in total investments in EV manufacturing at its Toyota Motor Manufacturing Kentucky (TMMK) assembly plant in Georgetown.
-With total investment at the facility at over \$10 billion, this is Toyota's largest production facility globally and currently employs more than 9,400 team members.
-The plant will benefit from the Advanced Manufacturing Production Tax Credit (45X) and Clean Vehicle Tax Credit (30D). - o The "world famous" TMMK plant has been central to the economy of Scott County since its opening in 1988. - o In recognition of the substantial economic impact TMMK has had on the local economy, it was awarded a Corporate Investment & Community Impact Award.

-- ReElement Technologies announced plans to expand its lithium refining facility to refine high-value rare earth elements critical for defense technologies and magnet manufacturing.
-The facility supports about 113 well-paying jobs in Eastern Kentucky.
-The Advanced Manufacturing Production Tax Credit (45X) and Clean Vehicle Tax Credit (30D) provide markets for domestically sourced and processed critical minerals. - The company focuses on recycling and repurposing legacy coal mining infrastructure in Eastern Kentucky for its refining operations.
+With total investment at the facility at over \$10 billion, this is Toyota's largest production facility globally and currently employs more than 9,400 team members. - o The "world famous" TMMK plant has been central to the economy of Scott County since its opening in 1988. - o In recognition of the substantial economic impact TMMK has had on the local economy, it was awarded a Corporate Investment & Community Impact Award. - ReElement Technologies announced plans to expand its lithium refining facility to refine high-value rare earth elements critical for defense technologies and magnet manufacturing.
+The facility supports about 113 well-paying jobs in Eastern Kentucky. - o The company focuses on recycling and repurposing legacy coal mining infrastructure in Eastern Kentucky for its refining operations.
 The facility has sourced team members from the local coal industry, leveraging the skillsets of the workers.

-What would the "Big, Beautiful Bill" mean for Kentucky's energy?
+What will the "Big, Beautiful Bill" mean for Kentucky's energy?